Physer/physer.github.io/_posts/2024-07-08-azurite-with-https-in-docker-part-6.md

 After uploading an item and upon refreshing the `/blob` endpoint, you'll see data regarding the uploaded blob!
 ![Successful Azure managed identity call with Blob data](/assets/images/2024-08-07-azurite-with-https-in-docker/azure-successful-blob-data.png)

+If you want to clean up your Azure resources after this blog post, you can remove the entire resource group by executing `az group delete --name rg-azurite --yes`.

 ## Result and recap

 And there you have it!